Table of Contents[Hide][Show]

 Kids ages 5-10 can complete military-themed challenges in the Kidz Discover & Explore area.
 There’s also a scavenger hunt to keep kids engaged throughout the galleries and exhibits.

 You also can tour the cockpit of a Bell UH-1 Iroquois helicopter.
-Affectionately known as the “Huey,” is “an icon of the Vietnam War and an angel of mercy for American troops who fought there,” the museum says.
+Affectionately known as the “Huey,” it is “an icon of the Vietnam War and an angel of mercy for American troops who fought there,” the museum says.
 The “most recognizable helicopter in the world… the Huey and those who flew them were angels from on high.”

 Don’t miss the wall of “letters from home.”
 It’s an emotional roller coaster.
 Some letters are incredibly funny.
 Others will rip your heart out.
 Plan to spend more than a few minutes reading them.